Scille/parsec-cloud/libparsec/crates/serialization_format/README.md

 # Libparsec Serialization Format

-This create provides function-like [`procedural macros`] for generating serialization code for libparsec protocol and data types, based on JSON schemas.
+This crate provides function-like [`procedural macros`] for generating serialization code for libparsec protocol and data types, based on JSON schemas.

 The JSON schema formats for libparsec protocol and data types are defined in